Peter Németh

-Peter Németh (born 14 September 1972) is a retired Slovak football player and manager.
+Peter Németh (born 14 September 1972) is a retired Slovak football player and manager he is the currently assistant coach of Bundesliga club FC St. Pauli.

 Németh played for several top Slovak clubs during his career, including Inter Bratislava and MŠK Žilina.
 He also spent one season playing for Czech team Baník Ostrava.
 Since 2001 he played mostly in Germany.
 Németh was also a regular for the Slovakia national football team.